odan/odan.github.io/_posts/2022-02-19-slim-basic-auth.md

 ```

 Next, add a DI container definitions for the `HttpBasicAuthentication` class
-that also loads and passes the settings array with all users and password.
+which also loads and passes the settings array with all users and password.

 ```php
 <?php